opengisch/QField-docs/documentation/how-to/advanced-how-tos/cogo-framework.en.md

     2. In the COGO tool variant overlay use the same data entry method as outlined in the [XYZ Paramaters COGO tools variant](#adding-point-using-xyz) to enter the origin location from which you want to offset by a distance and relative-north angle measurement.
     3. Set the distance and the bearing relative to north to where the feature should be added.
         *(Note: If your target layer supports Z-dimensions, an **Elevation** offset parameter will also be available).*
-    4. The origin location will be drawn as connected by virtual dashed line to where a green point indicates the exact location of where the new feature may be added.
+    4. The original location will be drawn as connected by virtual dashed line to where a green point indicates the exact location of where the new feature may be added.
     5. Click on the green plus sign to confirm the new feature.

     !![Add a feature by a distance and a bearing](../../assets/images/cogo-distance-beaering-option.png,250px)